davidkpiano/rrf-docs/faqs.md

 **How can I update the value of my component externally?**

-You can dispatch the `actions.change(model, value)` at any time to change the model value.
+Dispatch the `actions.change(model, value)` to change the model value.
 For the component to show this changed value, keep in mind that components are _uncontrolled_ by default.
 To make it controlled, pass in the value to the `value={...}` prop:

 ```js
 // in render():